-In addition to the Return on Investment calculation, VEDP and Virginia receive national recognition in their economic development efforts as described in the following awards:
+VEDP and Virginia also receive national recognition in their economic development efforts as described in the following awards.
+It should be noted that Virginia is losing ground in numerous rankings due to a lack of a voice in the market place:

-Forbes.com: Virginia is one of the Best States for Business
+Forbes.com: "Best States for Business"

-Virginia continues as a leading state in the Forbes.com Best State for Business review.
+Virginia has been a leading state in the Forbes.com Best State for Business review.
 The review examines multiple objective measurements, including business cost, regulatory climate, quality of the workforce, and economic growth.
-Virginia took the top spot in 2006, 2007, 2008, and 2009 and ranked second overall in 2010, 2011 and 2012.
+Virginia took the top spot in 2006, 2007, 2008, and 2009, 2011, and 2013; and ranked second overall in 2010 and 2012.
 Forbes.com is the official Internet site of the Forbes family of business publications.

-CNBC: Virginia Ranks as one of "America's Top States for Business"
+CNBC: "America's Top States for Business"

-CNBC has ranked Virginia as one of America's Top States for Business 2013.
-The review, in its seventh year, ranks states according to 10 broad categories, including the cost of doing business, the strength of the economy, the cost of living and business friendliness.
-Since the rankings began Virginia has remained a top five state, claiming the number one spot in 2007, 2009 and 2011.
+Virginia dropped from #1 to tied for #8 in CNBC's America's Top States for Business 2014.
+The review, in its eighth year, ranks states according to 10 broad categories, including the cost of doing business, the strength of the economy, the cost of living and business friendliness.
+Before FY2014 Virginia had maintained a top five state rating, claiming the number one spot in 2007, 2009 and 2011.

-Pollina Corporate Real Estate: A Top Pro-Business State
+Pollina Corporate Real Estate: "Top Pro-Business State"

-Virginia is again ranked among the Top Pro-Business States by Pollina Corporate Real Estate as #4 in the nation in 2013.
+Virginia has again dropped in ranking among the Top Pro-Business States by Pollina Corporate Real Estate as #4 in the nation in 2014.
 The Commonwealth has ranked in the top 5 since the study was released in 2004 and appeared at the top of the rankings in 2004, 2007, 2009, 2010 and 2011.
-"In the ten years of this study, no other state comes close to Virginia when it comes to being a consistent probusiness state.
+"In the ten years of this study, no other state comes close to Virginia when it comes to being a consistent pro-business state.
 Virginia's key to success is that they have found a balance between low taxes, a good labor force, and a strong economic development program providing it with one of the most well rounded business climates in the nation," said Brent Pollina, Vice President of Pollina Corporate Real Estate, Inc.